NEW DELHI: The Reserve Bank of India

-New bank licences: RBI could ease initial equity capital requirement of Rs 500 crore
+to relaxing the initial equity capital requirement of Rs 500 crore for setting

 The intention is to allow a greater number of players qualify, a senior official involved with the process of issuing new bank licences said.